Terms And Conditions Of Sale

-4.9.1 delivering the Goods within a reasonable time; or
+4.9.1 delivering the Goods within a reasonable time from the original agreed delivery date; or

-4.9.2 issuing a credit note against any invoice raised for such Goods, at the pro rata Contract rate based on the quantity of the Goods which have not been delivered; or
+4.9.2 issuing a credit note against any invoice raised for such Goods, at the pro rata Contract rate based on the payment requested for the quantity of the Goods which have not been delivered; or

 5.1 Arville warrants that on delivery the Goods will conform with the Specification in all material respects (including compliance with the third party standards and accreditations, if any, specified therein (the Product Warranty)).

 5.2 Subject to clause 5.3, if: